towercomputers/toweros/docs/src/hardware.md

 #### Requirements
 - Only the CM4 *Lite* is supported.
 - Only the CM4 Lite module used for the router must have on-board WiFi (the others may be entirely wireless).
+  - N.B.
+With the DeskPi, it's possible to disable wireless connectivity for each CM4 with a jumper.
 - CM4s must be booted from an SD card, which will hold the boot partition.
 - Accordingly, you must have an SD Card reader for the thin client.
 - CM4s must use an M.2 SSD for the root partition.